Change Starts in 5 Radical Minutes

 The flexibility of the 5 Radical Minutes program allows individual teachers to engage their students in this new way, but also allows entire schools districts participate and achieve district-wide program fidelity.
 5 Radical Minutes changes school climate in a tangible, trackable way.

 Meet the Team

-As both magician of marketing and commander of content, Amy took the intent of what makes this program effective and brought it all together into an immersive experience.
-Her years working as content director at a branding agency make her aptly fit to hone and craft this brand’s vision and move it forward effectively.
-Deep inquiry, vigorous testing, and a heart to connect people to each other drive her to continually improve our program to meet our audience’s needs, and to develop social strategies that reach our market with the true heart of 5 Radical Minutes.
+Amy’s years working as content director at a branding agency make her aptly fit to hone and craft this brand’s vision and move it forward effectively.
+Deep inquiry, vigorous testing, and a heart to connect people to each other drive her to continually improve our program to meet our audience’s needs, and to develop strategies that reach our market with the true heart of 5 Radical Minutes.

 This Salem Mac Guy has a long history of happy clients, including Crisis Management Institute.
 None are happier than Cheri Lovre.
 As creator of the very first 5 Radical Minutes beta website, he helped Cheri iron out strategies for how people would interact with the program.
 Together, they built the foundation for how the site should work.
 Anytime a technical hurdle arises, Brant has the know-how to solve the problem.
 Email issues?
 He’s our 24/7 on-call guru.

 As a husband and father of 2, he’s well aware of the issues facing our youth, especially in this digital age.
 With a heart for connection and the technical chops to use digital tools to make face-to-face interaction more effective, he continually offers strategic solutions that make our program even more effective.